Oxerlax/RangeLine/README.md

   **Windows**

+  Enter:

   dir

   **macOS / Linux**

+  Enter:

   ls

   ---

-  Once you have verified you have the folders, simply run:
+  Once you have verified you have the folders, simply enter:

   python -m Main.rangeline